News

 Left to right: Mr Jagan Chapagain, Dr Madji Sabahelzain, Professor Catherine Renshaw,

-New publications from the SABII team
+New pre-prints from the SABII team

 Christou-Ergos, Maria and Sabahelzain, Majdi M. and Steffens, Maryke and Kaufman, Jessica and Bolsewicz, Katarzyna T. and Danchin, Margie and Leask, Julie, The Drivers of Influenza Vaccination in Adults: Insights from a National Australian Survey (August 26, 2024).